 In the bank's process of granting a loan and during the ordinary process of monitoring exposures, the calculated exposure value of the loan is taken into account so that it is ensured that it does not exceed the credit line granted to the counterpart.

-The value of the bank's total counterpart risk, calculated according to the market value method, is TDKK 9,166 at the end of 2020.
+The value of the bank's total counterpart risk, calculated according to the standard method in CRR, is TDKK 1,720 at the end of 2021.